yenchenlin/iNeRF-public/README.md

 ## Overview

-Although this codebase only shows how to apply iNeRF with pixelNeRF, iNeRF can work with the original NeRF as well.
+This codebase currently only shows how to apply iNeRF with pixelNeRF.
+However, iNeRF can work with the original NeRF as well.

 ## Environment setup